Get alerts of updates about «Access to data from the Norwegian Prescription Database»

 How to apply for statistical data (tabular data)

-In case you need more detailed statistical data (aggregated data / tabular data) than found on www.norpd.no it is possible to submit an application.
-Please use the online application form Anonyme aggregerte data at helsedata.no (Norwegian only).
-For an english application form, please use the NIPH's online form.
-Choose the application form ‘Application for statistical data’.
+In case you need more detailed statistical data (aggregated data/tabular data) than found on www.norpd.no it is possible to submit an application.
+Please use the online application form Anonymous aggregated data found at helsedata.no.

 How to apply for data for health analysis or research